Dr Kay Guccione BSc, PhD, MAEd

-I design researcher mentoring and coaching programmes, partnering researchers at all career stages with academic and non-academic mentors.
+I design mentoring and coaching programmes, partnering people at all career stages with mentors.
 I use research methods to ensure programmes are aligned to the researcher voice, are situated in academic development, and fit with the current researcher career landscape.
-I am a full member of the Association for Coaching, and all programmes align with the AC professional standards in coaching framework, and the ethical code of conduct.
+I am a full member of the Association for Coaching, and all programmes align with the AC professional ethical standards in coaching framework, and the ethical code of conduct.
 I am a senior fellow of the HEA and teach the principles and proactices of mentoring and coaching.

 ++ email me to discuss mentoring practice, programme design, or mentor/coach workshops.